 From the slogan to the product names and fromzero presence to building a community, Booya Digital is responsible for thecreation and launch of Curver/Keter Plastics’ new digital transformation fromB2B to B2C with their DNVB, “Freedom Of Motion”, or “FOM”.

-Bringing in new customers is a huge expense, yet all too often e-commerce companies put all their focus behind making the first sale and completely ignore repeat business.
-To maintain longterm growth and profitability, a well-managed marketing automation tool/CRM can make all the difference.
+Bringing in new customers is a huge expense, yet all too often e-commerce brands put all their focus behind making the first sale and completely ignore repeat business (or current customers).
+To maintain long-term growth and profitability, a well-managed marketing automation tool/CRM can make all the difference.
 By choosing the right CRM for your e-commerce site and correctly configuring it, you can send incredibly dynamic automated marketing campaigns in response to consumer actions.
 Abandoned shopping cart notifications, dynamic chatbots, and custom offers can lead to huge increases in repeat purchases for comparatively little cost.

 Every product and customer audience requires a different strategy to reach effectively.
 But an almost universally great tool is Facebook video retargeting funnels.
 Once you have identified and built your target audience, run an awareness campaign with a video featuring your product.
 Then, use Facebook retargeting to serve product ads to everyone who watched the video.
 This process eliminates wasted ad spend and achieves an extremely high ROI.